kristoffer-tvera/mute-current-application/README.md

 To do this, you'll need to download a copy of Autohotkey yourself, download source files, make the neccesary changes, and then compile them.
 Or ask a friend who knows these kinda things to do it for you.

-Syntax:
+Syntax tips:

-!
-Alt
+Alt = '!'

-^	Control
+Control = '^'

-+	Shift
+Shift = '+'

 +F1   then becomes Shift+F1 on keyboard.

 ^m    then becomes Control+M on keyboard.

+^+m 	then becomes control + shift + m on keyboard

 It is possible to stack multiple keybinds on top of each other to all perform the same action.